-Insurers are set for a minor alteration on their Unit Linked Insurance Product (ULIPs) offerings once the Direct Tax Code (DTC) comes into effect.
-There would be a change in the ULIP structures with a higher life cover being offered to qualify for tax benefits.
+Insurers are set for a minor alteration on their ULIPs offerings once the Direct Tax Code comes into effect, wherein a higher life cover would be offered to qualify for tax benefits.

 A senior official with a leading insurance company said that if the DTC comes with the guideline then they would do it.
 Insurance companies would move towards building product structures that qualify.
 Most insurance companies are ready to do this as majority of the insurance products are sold in the name of tax savings.